Alisaxy/Useful-eslisp-macros/README.md

 * let, the classic Lisp let for JS
 * vlambda, variadic lambdas
 * ?, ternary if as full-fledged expressions
+* chain, chain methods just like in JS!
 * guard, guards against the undefined error (it's up to you to decide whether it's a good idea or not)
 * build, builds a path in an object
 * dotguard, guards for deep object members